Severine Fleming, Owner

 I moved to Downeast Maine for the algae, and the utterly glorious wildness—a historic region of seafarers, of native and settled-in fisherman, of foresters and homesteaders.
 This landscape hosts a compelling curriculum of commons management and natural-resource governance issues which we explore with our www.seaweedcommons.org project.
 Cobcook Bay’s 20-foot tides and cold Labrador currents means that micro and macro algae drive a surging marine ecology that attracts schooling fish, whales and migrating birds.
 Our job is to figure out high-value products to make from what grows plentifully here.

 Nature’s larder is vast and as we gear up with dehydration and distillation we’ll be able to capture the essence and preserve the goodness of many more species.
 If we succeed it will be as a cooperative producing high quality, delicious, irresistible value-added products.

 I followed algae to Maine through the Seaweed Commons project in 2019, and stayed on in the wake of the fall asters to make Smithereen’s value added products and programs.
 My role here is keeping with the farm office and organizing the blueberry, algae, oyster, artist, and mushroom operations.
-I studied art and environmental humanities in school and am glad for a place so close to the shore to integrate those learnings.
+I studied art and environmental humanities and politics in school and am glad for a place so close to the shore to integrate those learnings.
 Water delights!

 Evangeline grew up in North Central Pennsylvania and now lives in Downeast Maine.
 She tries her best to keep up with the farm!